Fungal skin infections are common throughout much of the natural world.

-Fungal infections are not a life-threatening condition and they are generally easy to get rid of.
+Fungal infections are not life-threatening conditions and are generally easy to get rid of.

-You can still attend to your normal chores and obligations throughout the day, but you do need to pay attention to good hygiene in order to prevent the infection from spreading.
+You can still attend to your normal chores and obligations throughout the day, but you need to pay attention to good hygiene to prevent the infection from spreading.

 Here are some tips on how to reduce your risk of getting a fungal infection and prevent an infection from spreading:

 Depending on the severity of the infections, you may be able to manage and treat them at home with over-the-counter medicines.

 After taking a shower or bath, make sure you dry the affected area of your skin thoroughly, especially in the folds of the skin.

 Avoid using towels to dry the affected area as bacteria and fungi can be difficult to be removed from dense fabrics unless you boil them.